by Bryan Krofchok (updated 25 July 2021)

 One fateful day in late 1995, an acquaintance named Kimberly Last (then president of the official Pierce Brosnan fan club) invited me to visit her “website” — whatever that was.
 I soon purchased a copy of Teach Yourself Web Publishing with HTML in a Week by Laura Lemay, devoured it over the course of a weekend, and quickly became hooked.

 Bond's Bookshelf was launched soon thereafter, featuring black text on a steel blue background, and navigation button images “borrowed” from the Folio Views interface.
-It was renamed to The Bond Index for a period, prompting occasional messages from individuals seeking advice about the stock market, before settling on Bondian.com in 1999.
+It was renamed The Bond Index for a period, prompting occasional messages from individuals seeking financial advice, before settling on Bondian.com in 1999.

 The site was relaunched in its present form on the last day of 2020, with 333 books spanning 171 distinct titles.
-The current assemblage is admittedly a bit haphazard.
-(I own many of the books listed, but not all — these current numbers represent less than a third of my current collection.)
+As of late July 2021, there are just under 900 titles in the database, with publication details for 1034 books — and a further 2450 entries from the old database that still need to be processed.
+The current assemblage is admittedly a bit haphazard, and there are still some gaps when it comes to books published since the time of the later Pierce Brosnan films.
+(I own many of the books listed, but not all.)

-More entries will be added over time, and the site adapted as necessary to keep everything as useful and organized as possible.
+Entries will continue to be added and revised over time, and the site adapted as necessary to keep everything as useful and organized as possible.
 I also have plans to make additional material available, which has not been included in any previous version of the site.
+The most recent addition is a collection of nearly 4500 references to Fleming- and Bond-related articles in printed magazines, journals and newspapers.
+These were gathered in the 1990s, and will offer more extensive cross-references in the near future.

 The current site is hosted on a Mac mini running Homebrew versions of Apache, PostgreSQL, and Django.
 The clean but unremarkable graphic design is thanks to a stock download of Bootstrap.
 (This helps me focus on the content of the site, and keeps me away from designs featuring black text on a steel blue background or attempts to use “dark mode” before it was considered “cool”.)

 I have no interest in tracking your use of or movement on this site.
-It is written primarily for my needs.
-If you find it to be useful in even some small way, then so much the better.
 No identifying information is kept about you, apart from incidental data logged by the Apache HTTP server.

 This site is not affiliated with or endorsed by any of the various James Bond copyright holders.
 Text is reproduced solely for the purpose of information; no copyright infringement is intended.